ww44ss/ww44ss.github.io/_posts/blog/2016-10-10-Second_2016_Presidential_Debate.md

 {% endhighlight %}

-We create a "sentiment dictionary" from the information stored in the `tidytext` package and use a `left_join` to assicate words with the sentiment values.
+We create a "sentiment dictionary" from the information stored in the  package and use a  to assicate words with the sentiment values.

 {% highlight bash %}

-## compute sentiment dictionary
 word_sentiment_dict <- sentiments %>%
     filter(lexicon == "AFINN") %>%
     select(word, sentiment = score) %>%
     yo

-## get sentiment of individual words by joining data with dictionary using left_join
-## and then assigning NA's to zero
 debate_words_sentiments <-words_from_the_debate %>%
 left_join(word_sentiment_dict, by = "word") %>%
 mutate(sentiment = ifelse(is.na(sentiment), 0, sentiment)) %>%